Policy Number: II-8

 Employees who know or have reason to believe they are infected with a contagious disease that poses a direct threat to the health or safety of others must notify their immediate supervisor and Human Resources that they have symptoms associated with the disease.
 Employees should stay home or leave the workplace if symptoms occur while already present at work.
 Supervisors have the authority to send employees home if they exhibit symptoms of a contagious disease while at the workplace.
 Employees will be charged sick or annual leave if sent home.

-Before returning to the College, employees who have been diagnosed as having a contagious disease as listed above must be free of all symptoms of the disease for at least seven (7) days since the date of the first report or diagnosis or as otherwise recommended by a healthcare provider, the CDC, or other public health officials.
-Employees must provide written documentation from a healthcare provider that the employee may return to work safely, unless state officials advise agencies to not make such requests, in which case employees may return following the appropriate period as established by public health officials.
+Before returning to the College, employees who have been diagnosed as having a contagious disease as listed above must be free of all symptoms of the disease for at least seven (7) days since the date of the first report or diagnosis or as otherwise recommended by a healthcare provider, the VDH, CDC, or other public health officials.
+The College may require employees to provide written documentation from a healthcare provider or local health department that the employee may return to work safely, unless state officials advise agencies to not make such requests, in which case employees may return following the appropriate period as established by public health officials.

 Employees must comply with all policies and procedures related to sick leave and supervisor notification regarding their ability to return to work.
 The College will provide reasonable accommodations as requested and required by law.